dbaty/soho/docs/ref.rst

     Default: ``'http://exemple.com/soho/default-base-url'``

 ``do_nothing``
     If set, no directories nor files are created.
-This can be useful to test a new configuration, for instance.
+This can be useful to test a new configuration.
 Note that you can combine this setting with ``force`` (see below): nothing will be created either.

     Default: ``False``

 ``force``
     If set, force the generation of HTML files, even if they have already been generated and are up to date.
 Note that you can combine this setting with ``do_nothing`` (see above).